 El.
 Oh.
 El!

-On subsequent trips, it’s become clear that only certain types of kids have been let through; that there isn’t a unified movement in gqom; and that some of the names which kept the scene alive — Sbucardo, Bhejane, oBen10 — are less likely now than then to be acknowledged for their contributions.
-The positive effect of increased visibility has made it okay for unconventional artists to enter the fray.
+The positive effect is that increased visibility has made it okay for unconventional artists to enter the fray.
 The likes of Faka, DJ Prie Nkosazana and, to a degree, Stiff Pap, Moonchild Sanelly and more, have better opportunities now than a few years back, for their interpretation of gqom to find an audience.

 It’s essential to tell the alternative story; to record it, so that the instances of erasure and memory lapses so common within music scenes occur less and less.
 More importantly, the alternative story isn’t necessarily a single story, nor should it claim affinity to genre when, for instance, artists like Bhizer and Madanon can drop bars on a gqom beat, then ride a kwaito beat, and even dip into rap territory.